Guide to getting lost on vacation (and what to do if it happens to you)

 - Carry emergency cash Always have the equivalent of at least $50 in the local currency in your wallet, a little more or less depending on your destination.
 Carrying cash and other important documents in a money belt is your safest bet, but that might not work if you're heading to the beach.
 No matter what happens—whether you become separated from your group or your phone dies—you’ll know you have the funds you need to get back to where you’re staying.

-- Have the right travel insurance When you’re abroad, a good travel insurance policy that includes both medical and traveler’s assistance offers added peace of mind.
-If you have a SafeTrip Travel protection plan, for instance, you’ll have access to 24-hour travel assistance through the Global Emergency Response Center.
+- Have the right travel insurance When you’re abroad, a good vacation travel insurance policy that includes both medical and traveler’s assistance offers added peace of mind.
+If you have a SafeTrip Travel medical or travel protection plan, for instance, you’ll have access to 24-hour travel assistance through the Global Emergency Response Center.
 You can send and receive emergency messages toll-free and get an emergency cash advance.